ajskateboarder/ajskateboarder.github.io/concrete-rules-and-ml/index.md

 ![Simpler layout](./simple-layout.png)

 What's honestly weird about this approach is that, in this ever-growing ecosystem of machine learning, there are so few applications of this approach online!!
-Aside from the [few blogs](#related) I found that cover this idea, there are no projects to be found that apply a similar methodology; everybody is just talking about how nice the approach.
+Aside from the [few blogs](#related) I found that cover this idea, there are no projects to be found that apply a similar methodology; everybody is just talking about how nice the approach is.
 So let me fix that - by reviewing code that applies this logic in action.

 Obviously, the code being reviewed will be domain-specific, and I know this just looks like a whole explanation of an algorithm I developed, but this post should hopefully help for those who want an example of how to implement a ML -> rules system.